astronomer/airflow-guides/guides/kubepod-operator.md

                                                key='return_value')
         print(transformed_data_point)

+    # set dependencies (tasks defined using Decorators need to be called)
     extract_data() >> transform >> load_data()
 ```

 ## Example: Using KubernetesPodOperator to Run a Pod in a Separate Cluster

-If some of your tasks require specific resources like a GPU, you might want to run them in a different cluster than your Airflow Instance.
+If some of your tasks require specific resources like a GPU, you might want to run them in a different cluster than your Airflow instance.
 In setups where both clusters are used by the same AWS or GCP account, this can be managed with roles and permissions.
 There is also the possibility to use a CI account and enable [cross-account access to AWS EKS cluster resources](https://aws.amazon.com/blogs/containers/enabling-cross-account-access-to-amazon-eks-cluster-resources/).

 However, you might want to use a specific AWS or GCP account that you keep separate from your Airflow environment.
 Or you might run Airflow on a local setup without Kubernetes, but you still want to run some tasks in a Kubernetes Pod on a remote cluster.